EffTeeAitch/Snake/README.md

-# Snake-by-Tutorial
+# Snake-by-me
-In Snake production I used help of Zigurous' Tutorial
+In Snake production I used slight help of Zigurous' Tutorial to create basic mechanics and model of moving